Switchback Travel (Jason Hummel)

 Waterproofing: 2L Helly Tech Performance

-Insulated: Yes (PrimaLoft)
+Insulated: Yes (PrimaLoft Black Eco)

-For a super clean resort bib with a great fit and just-right warmth, give the Legendary Insulated Bib Pant from Helly Hansen a look.
+For a super clean resort bib with a great fit and just-right warmth, give the Legendary Insulated Bib from Helly Hansen a look.
 Helly’s mid-range Helly Tech Performance shell is ideal for those who aren’t frequently working up a sweat—and helps keep costs in check—and the Legendary has a touch of PrimaLoft in the rear and knees for cold rides on the lift.
 The women’s model features an elastic cinch at the lower back for a more flattering fit, along with a chest-to-knee side zip on one side for easy on and off.
 We also like the lightweight feel and simple design from the Norwegian company, which comes in a variety of muted colorways and should go with just about any jacket combination.

 See the Helly Hansen Legendary Insulated Bib